Peaked cap: United States Marine Corps

 For blue dress uniforms, the cap is white with a gloss black visor.
 The enlisted version features a black chin strap and is worn with an all-gold EGA device, while the officer version features a gold and scarlet chinstrap and a gold and silver EGA device.
-In addition, officers wear a lace cross on the top, called the quatrefoil, a traditional mark of distinction enabling sharpshooters aboard ships to identify friendly officers from foes.
+In addition, officers wear a lace cross on the top, called the quatrefoil, a traditional mark of distinction that Marine Corps lore states enables sharpshooters aboard ships to identify friendly officers from foes.
+That was unlikely at 60 ft away and was a popular French military style in the early 1800s.

 For the green service uniforms, an olive drab combination cap is available; the EGA device and the chin strap are black for all ranks.
-In both cases, field grade officers (majors, lieutenant colonels and colonels) have gold oak leaf motifs on the visor, similar to those worn by navy commanders and captains, while general officers' caps have a different, larger oak leaf motif on the visor.
-Additionally the blue dress cap of the Commandant of the Marine Corps (as well as the Chairman of the Joint Chiefs of Staff if it is also a Marine) adds an additional gold oak leaf motif to the front of the band.
+In both cases, field-grade officers (majors, lieutenant colonels and colonels) have gold oak leaf motifs on the visor, similar to those worn by navy commanders and captains, while general officers' caps have a different, larger oak leaf motif on the visor.
+Additionally the blue dress cap of the commandant of the Marine Corps (as well as the chairman of the Joint Chiefs of Staff if it is also a Marine) adds an additional gold oak leaf motif to the front of the band.
 In the Marine Corps, the combination cap is commonly referred to as the "barracks cover", and the particular versions are referred as the dress cap or service cap in Marine Corps Orders.

+In 2013, the Marine Corps proposed having only one service cover - a return to a pillbox style "Dan Daly" cover of the early 1900s and eliminate both the "wheel" style and "bucket" style caps.
+This was rejected by both male and female Marines.
+Female Marines were required to switch from the old "bucket" caps to the standard unisex cover in 2022 along with the elimination of female only dress blue uniforms.